CloverGit/CloverGit/README.md

 Thanks for stopping by.

-I'm an Embedded System Developer and Hardware Designer, open source software and hardware enthusiast, interested in it since early age, you can call me CloverGit.
+I'm CloverGit, an Embedded System Developer and Hardware Designer, open source software and hardware enthusiast, interested in this field since early age.

-As a hardware engineer, I love high accuracy design and cutting-edge hardware, and strive to design extreme hardware.
-Additionally, I'm a necromancer of vintage electronics (radio, amplifier, computer, CPU, vacuum tube...) and often keen on some hacking trick of hardware.
+As a hardware engineer, I like high-precision design and state-of-the-art hardware, a lot of time and effort has gone into this area.
+Additionally, I'm also a necromancer of vintage electronics (radios, amplifiers, computers, CPUs, vacuum tubes...).
+Exploring the intricacies of these older is something I thoroughly enjoy.

-I specialize in developing firmware for microcontrollers (STM32 mainly, ARM Cortex-M0, M3, M4 and M7), circuit design and PCB layout, mainly use KiCad for hardware development, CLion (CMake + GCC) for embedded software development.
-I'm passionate about learning and trying new things that I haven't learned before, communicating and sharing that knowledge with others.
+I specialize in firmware development for microcontrollers (focus on ARM Cortex-M[0,3,4,7], but also have experience working with RISC-V and other mess).
+In addition, I am skilled in circuit design and PCB layout, utilizing KiCad for hardware development, GCC for embedded software development.
+Hardware and Software reverse engineering, and dirty hacking tricks are also my idea of fun!

-Now I'm studying software engineering and transitioning into a full-stack developer.
+Now, I'm studying software engineering and transitioning into a full-stack developer.
+Learning and exploring new concepts that I haven't encountered before is a passion of mine, and I thoroughly enjoy sharing that knowledge to others.

-- 🔭 Recently, I've been learning something in the field of deep learning and machine vision, so as to develop some applications related to it.
+- 🔭 Recently, I've been learning something in the field of deep learning and machine vision.

 - 📫 You can reach me at my email CloverGit@hotmail.com.

-- 🔑 Here's my PGP key: `F633CFF04A3EA3407E1723E2B39037F5D0AC3C9B`

-- ⚡ You might want me in your machine for some reason:
+- 🔑 You might want me in your machine for some reason:

 ```shell
 curl https://keys.openpgp.org/vks/v1/by-fingerprint/F633CFF04A3EA3407E1723E2B39037F5D0AC3C9B | gpg --import